Vuejs-Workshops/vuejsworkshop-todos/readme.md

 ## How to start it

-Once the repository is cloned, go into it and install dependencies:
+Once the repository is cloned, go into it and install dependencies using npm or yarn.

+- using yarn:
-- via yarn : `yarn`
+    - `yarn`
+    - `yarn serve`

+- using npm:
-- via npm : `npm i`
+    - `npm i`
+    - `npm run serve`

 Follow the instructions from the Todos app workshop.